Epicgamernate/Janitor/README.md

 # Janitor
-An updator program to download multiple programs at once if neded
+An updator program to download multiple programs at once if needed For serkket